choderalab/jekyll-cayman-theme/_posts/2016-02-12-sample-content.markdown

 ## Date

-**smml:2017** will take place Thu 12 Jan 2017 @ 9.00A - Fri 13 Jan 2017 @ 2.00P.

-**smml:2017** is a satellite meeting that takes place immediately before the [Berkeley Stat Mech Meeting](http://gold.cchem.berkeley.edu/statmech/current-meeting.html) (which runs Fri 13 Jan 2017 4.00P - Sun 15 Jan 2.00P).
+**smml:2017** is a satellite meeting that takes place immediately before the [Berkeley Stat Mech Meeting](http://gold.cchem.berkeley.edu/statmech/current-meeting.html), and will take place Thu 12 Jan 2017 @ 9.00A - Fri 13 Jan 2017 @ 2.00P.

 ## Location